fast-aircraft-design/FAST-OAD/README.rst

 FAST-OAD is a framework for performing rapid Overall Aircraft Design.

-It proposes multi-disciplinary analysis and optimisation by relying on `OpenMDAO framework <https://openmdao.org/>`_.
+It proposes multi-disciplinary analysis and optimisation by relying on the `OpenMDAO framework <https://openmdao.org/>`_.

-FAST-OAD allows easy switching between models for a same disciplin, and also adding/removing disciplins to match the need of your study.
+FAST-OAD allows easy switching between models for a same discipline, and also adding/removing disciplines to match the need of your study.

 Currently, FAST-OAD is bundled with models for commercial transport aircraft of years 1990-2000.